 If you still don’t feel like experimenting with pumpkin, then I have some banana pancake recipes here and crepes recipe here.
 Also, I always forget to mention, that now you can find some of my recipes at Side Chef app!
 Somehow I only shared that news on my Instagram stories.
 The other day I just used that app and made my crepes.
-The best part is that it has a VOICE GUIDANCE and you can easily follow the recipe step-by-step by telling the phone “NEXT” or swiping the screen. 🙂
+Also, the best part is that it has a VOICE GUIDANCE and you can easily follow the recipe step-by-step by telling the phone “NEXT” or swiping the screen. 🙂

 Serve for two (about 8 small pancakes)

 Preparation: 5 minutes + 10 minutes waiting time

 Nutritional information (per one serving, about 107 g, without topping): 153,1 kcal, Protein: 5,6 g, Net Carbs: 14,6 g, Fat: 7,7 g

 - 100 g (about 1/2 cup) butternut pumpkin (butternut squash) puree (if you don’t have it, then simply steam or boil diced butternut pumpkin until soft and blend it in a food processor)

 - 1 tbsp honey (or another sweetener of your choice)

 - 1 egg

 - 1 tbsp melted coconut butter (+ some for baking)